usgs/wdfn-blog/content/Introduction.md

 Data Science
 ------------

 Data science is an emerging field both within and outside the USGS.
-Posts in this category will tend to show
+Posts in this category will tend to show workflows for cleaning and analyzing data.